Sixto Rodriguez: International fame

 Despite his success abroad, Rodriguez's fame in South Africa had remained unknown to him until 1997 when his eldest daughter, Eva, came across a website dedicated to him.
 After contacting the website and learning of his fame in the country, Rodriguez went on his first South African tour, playing six concerts before thousands of fans.
-A documentary, Dead Men Don't Tour: Rodriguez in South Africa 1998, was screened on SABC TV in 2001.
+A documentary, Dead Men Don't Tour: Rodriguez in South Africa was made in 1998.
 He also performed in Sweden before returning to South Africa in 2001 and 2005.

-In 1998, Rodriguez's signature song, "Sugar Man", was covered by the South African rock band Just Jinger and the Scottish singer-songwriter Paolo Nutini.
+In 1998, Rodriguez's signature song, "Sugar Man", was covered by the South African rock band Just Jinjer (then spelled Just Jinger) and, later, by the Scottish singer-songwriter Paolo Nutini.
 In 2002, it was used by disc-jockey David Holmes to open his mix album, Come Get It I Got It, gaining Rodriguez more international airplay.
 "Sugar Man" had previously gained even more fame by having been sampled in the song "You're Da Man" in rapper Nas's 2001 album Stillmatic.

 In April 2007 and 2010, he returned to Australia to play at the East Coast Blues & Roots Music Festival, as well as sell out shows in Adelaide, Melbourne and Sydney.
 His song "Sugar Man" was featured in the 2006 film Candy, starring Heath Ledger.
 Singer-songwriter Ruarri Joseph covered Rodriguez's song "Rich Folks Hoax" for his third studio album.
 Irish singer-songwriter Darragh O'Dea mentions Rodriguez and references "Inner City Blues" in his 2020 single "Lost Dog Loyal".
-Rodriguez continues to tour in various countries.
+Rodriguez continued to tour in various countries until his final show in 2021.

 Rodriguez's albums Cold Fact and Coming from Reality were re-released by Light in the Attic Records in 2009.
+They were rereleased again on CD and vinyl in 2019 by Universal Music Enterprises, the current rights holder of the material.

-In 2014, the French deep house and electro music producer The Avener released a new version of "Hate Street Dialogue" originally appearing in Rodriguez's album Cold Fact.
-The new version by The Avener features Rodriguez's vocals.
+In 2014, the French deep house and electro music producer The Avener released a new version of "Hate Street Dialogue" originally appearing on Rodriguez's album Cold Fact.
+The version by The Avener features Rodriguez's vocals.
 The release charted in France.